-“The Acai-berry is already considered one of the richest fruit sources of antioxidants known on the planet to date.”
+The Acai-berry is one of the richest fruit sources of antioxidants known on the planet to date.

-This study was an important step toward learning what people may gain from using beverages, dietary supplements or other products made with the acai-berry.
+Learning what people may gain from using products made with the acai-berry.

-Experts are uncertain how much effect antioxidants have on cancer cells in the human body, because factors such as nutrient absorption, metabolism and the influence of other biochemical processes may influence the antioxidants’ chemical activity.
+Shown to kill cancer cells in similar studies.

+And the influence of other biochemical processes may influence the antioxidants’ chemical activity.

 Another UF study, will investigate the effects of the antioxidants on healthy human subjects.